‘Systemic failures’ in Uvalde school massacre, report finds

 The nearly 80-page report obtained by multiple media outlets is the first to criticize both state and federal law enforcement, and not just local authorities in Uvalde, Texas, for the bewildering inaction by officers who massed in the hallway at Robb Elementary School.

-The report was written by an investigative committee from the Texas House of Representatives and released to family members Sunday.
+The report — the most complete account yet of the hesitant and haphazard response to the May 24 massacre at at Robb Elementary School — was written by an investigative committee from the Texas House of Representatives and released to family members Sunday.

-The findings are the most complete account yet of the May 24 massacre in South Texas and the hesitant and haphazard response by heavily armed law enforcement as a gunman fired inside a fourth-grade classroom.

-According to the Texas Tribune, which reviewed the report ahead of its scheduled release to the public later Sunday, the overwhelming majority of responders at the school were federal and state law enforcement.
+According to the Texas Tribune, which reviewed the report ahead of its scheduled release to the public later in the day, 376 law enforcement officers massed at the school.
+The overwhelming majority of those who responded were federal and state law enforcement.
 That included nearly 150 U.S. Border Patrol agents and 91 state police officials, according to the Tribune.

+“It’s a joke.
+They’re a joke.
+They’ve got no business wearing a badge.
+None of them do,” Vincent Salazar, grandfather of 11-year-old Layla Salazer, said Sunday.

 Flowers that had been piled high in the city’s central square had been removed as of Sunday, leaving a few stuffed animal maps scattered around the fountains alongside photos of some of the children who were killed.